Trademark Attorney Services

-A trademark is a word, phrase, symbol, sound or design that identifies and distinguishes the source of goods or services as being from a particular company.
-It allows consumers to tell which company manufactures the product or provides the service compared to others who provide good or services in the same category.
+A trademark is a word, phrase, symbol, sound, or design that identifies and distinguishes the source of goods or services as being from a particular company.
+It allows consumers to tell which company manufactures the product or provides the service compared to others who provide goods or services in the same category.

 How do I register a federal trademark?

 In order to get a business or product name trademarked, you need to first file a trademark application with the United States Patent and Trademark Office, or USPTO.
 The trademark application should include your name and address, the piece of intellectual property you want to be trademarked, the goods or services you want the trademark for, and a specimen.
 You should also indicate if the logo or name is “in commerce” or if you are filling it with “intent to use.”

 Once received by the USPTO, an examining attorney will thoroughly evaluate the application and search the USPTO database to verify that your mark is not too similar to other trademarks that already exist.